2019. The ‘Ofsted School Inspection Handbook’:

 Moving from decodable books into levelled or ‘real’ books.

-Hi-Lo books: suitable for developing newly independent readers’ fluency and confidence, but should be used late into or on completion of a phonics (intervention) programme.
-Barrington Stoke https://www.barringtonstoke.co.uk/ Caution -do not use solely for ‘silent reading’.
-It is essential that newly independent readers are regularly heard reading text aloud to ensure that they are still decoding accurately and not skipping or substituting words
+Hi-Lo books: for example, Barrington Stoke https://www.barringtonstoke.co.uk/ These books are suitable for developing newly independent readers’ fluency and confidence but should be used late into or on completion of a phonics (intervention) programme.
+Caution -do not use solely for ‘silent reading’.
+It is essential that newly independent readers are regularly heard reading text aloud to ensure that they are still decoding accurately and not skipping or substituting words.

-”Free-choice [silent] reading time — SSR, DEAR, SQUIRT — ranges from having no affect on learning to having very tiny effects” (Prof. Timothy Shanahan)
+”Free-choice [silent] reading time — SSR, DEAR, SQUIRT — ranges from having no effect on learning to having very tiny effects” (Prof. Timothy Shanahan)

 ”Where she is more wary is about classroom initiatives such as Everybody Reading in Class (ERIC) and DEAR.
 McGeown would like to see a stronger evidence base to support such activities”